|

 service for 5 th November.
 How many people have ever seen the

+text of a service of excommunication, once so popular?
 There is also great selectivity in what children and television

 watchers are told about the beliefs of well-known people.
 Every